County of Huy

-The County of Huy (Latin comitatus Hoiensis) was a division of Lotharingia during the early Middle Ages, centred on the town of Huy and its citadel overlooking the Meuse.
+The County of Huy (Latin comitatus Hoiensis) was a comital jurisdiction of Lotharingia during the early Middle Ages, centred on the town of Huy and its citadel overlooking the Meuse.

 The county probably originated in the late ninth century as a division of the County of Hesbaye.
-It was a new creation, not corresponding to the any ancient division.
+It was probably a new creation, not corresponding to any ancient division.
 In 985, it was granted to the diocese of Liège, which marks the point when the bishop became a prince of the Holy Roman Empire.
 In the eleventh century, the bishops appointed counts to administer it on their behalf until, in 1066, they granted the town of Huy self-government.

 Extent

-The county lay on either side of the Meuse, but more to the north than the south.
-It also extended into two ancient pagi (districts): the Hesbaye and the Condroz.
+The county lay on both sides of the Meuse, but more to the north than the south.
+It therefore extended into two ancient pagi (districts): the Hesbaye and the Condroz.
 Besides Huy, it contained the villages of Les Arches, Braives, Faulx, Fraiture, Grand-Rosière, Havelange, Jemeppe, Jeneffe, Leignon, Ocquier, Seraing, Tourinne, Vaux-et-Borset and Vyle-et-Tharoul.
 It also contained the forest of bois d'Arche below Haltinne.
-In the north it extended up to the villages of Jodoigne and Waremme; in the south as far as Modave.
+In the north it extended nearly to the villages of Jodoigne and Waremme; in the south as far as Modave.

-It had borders with the counties of Avernas, Brugeron, a reduced Hesbaye, Moha and Namur.
-It was probably originally a division of the old pagus of Hesbaye, but whose lords expanded their jurisdiction, encroaching on neighbouring pagi.
+It bordered upon the counties of Avernas, Brugeron, a reduced Hesbaye, Moha and Namur.
+It was probably originally a division of the old pagus of Hesbaye, whose lords expanded their jurisdiction, encroaching on neighbouring pagi.
 A manuscript of the abbey of Orval attributes its foundation to Charlemagne, but this is a legend.
 There is some correspondence between lands mentioned in the will of Duke Eberhard of Friuli in 866 and the later county of Huy, "the implication being that [the county] had once been governed by Eberhard".